web-platform-tests/wpt/README.rst

 Expectation File Format
 ~~~~~~~~~~~~~~~~~~~~~~~

-Metadat about tests, notably including their expected results, is
+Metadata about tests, notably including their expected results, is
 stored in a modified ini-like format that is designed to be human
 editable, but also to be machine updatable.